-Pre-Trip Inspection
+Pre-trip Inspection

-Purpose - To see if you know the vehicle is safe to drive.
+Purpose.
+To determine if you know if the vehicle is safe to drive.

-Test Procedure - You may be asked to do a pre-trip inspection of your vehicle or to explain to the examiner what you would inspect and why.
-The examiner will mark on a scoring form each time that you correctly inspect or explain.
-This manual tells you what you need to inspect.
+Test Procedure.
+You may be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
+The examiner will mark on a scoring form each item correctly inspected and explained.
+This manual provides what you need to inspect (see Sections 2-5 and 2-6).